-Follow the procedure below to prepare the PAA sensor for operation:
+Follow the procedure below to prepare the chlorine sensor for operation:

-- 1. Unscrew the electrolyte chamber from the assembled sensor and also remove the fill screw from the side of the sensor body. - 2.
+- 1. Unscrew the electrolyte chamber from the assembled sensor. - 2.
 Remove the front nut from the bottom of the chamber and discard the protective membrane.
-O-rings are contained in grooves on both the bottom and top of the chamber.
-Be sure that these o-rings remain in place. - 3.
+An O-ring is contained in the groove on both the bottom of the chamber.
+Be sure that this o-ring remains in place. - 3.
 From the package of membranes supplied with the sensor, place a new membrane into the front nut.
-The membrane is white in color and is separated from other membranes by a light blue paper spacer. - 4.
-Screw the front nut on to the chamber until you feel the o-ring compress.
-Hand tight compression is all that is needed.
-Do not use tools to tighten.
-The membrane should be flat across the bottom of the chamber without wrinkles. - 5.
-Fill the chamber with electrolyte until the level reaches the bottom of the internal threads.
+The membrane is white in color and is separated from other membranes by a light blue paper spacer.